 The Charleston looks like a fun dance to do, is it difficult to choreograph?

-No not at all as I really enjoying choreographing this one.. as soon as I hear the music I can visualise the dance.
+No, not at all as I really enjoy choreographing this one.
+As soon as I hear the music I can visualise the dance.
 Dancing with Dayl allowed me to go crazy because he is very talented.

 Have you had any disasters on the dance floor that you can tell us about?

 Where do I start!
-There is always something that could go wrong no matter how much you prepared.
+There is always something that could go wrong no matter how much you have prepared.
 One of my first competitions my shoes came off halfway through the dance and my dress was unhooking itself!
 One of my dresses was so heavy stoned that dancing with it was difficult, but you just have to make it work at the time and remember the show must go on.

 You moved from Ukraine to the UK when you were young, do you think you would have still got into dancing if you would have stayed in Ukraine?